Koha-Community/kohadocs/en/source/06_cataloging.rst

 Your added items will appear above the add form once submitted

-Items
 |image679|

 Your items will also appear below the bibliographic details on the bib record display.

-List of Items on the Bib Record
 |image680|

 If you have